The Complete Guide To Restaurant Insurance

 General liability insurance covers your business if you are at fault in an accident or mistake and someone sues you.
-This pays for legal representation, judgment pay-outs, or medical bills if someone is injured on your premises.
+This pays for legal representation, judgment payouts, or medical bills if someone is injured on your premises.
 Sometimes called “slip and fall” insurance, this is a must-have for all restaurants.

-Worker’s Compensation Insurance
+3. Workers’ Compensation Insurance

-Business Interruption Insurance
+4. Business Interruption Insurance

 If your business has to close because of a disaster or accident, business interruption insurance will cover your lost income or the costs of temporary relocation.
 This policy could even protect you if a property leader suffers damage or foot traffic is limited to your establishment.

-Liquor Liability Insurance
+5. Liquor Liability Insurance

-Product Liability Insurance
+7. Product Liability Insurance

 In this case, your product is your food.
 However, if your product is risky, extra product liability insurance is a must.
-Think of it like this: what would happen if a spread of E-coli on lettuce made many people from your restaurant ill?
-Or salsa with shards of broken glass is served to guests?
-Without product liability insurance, these incidents could be the end of your restaurant.
-Luckily insurance protects your business.
+Think of it like this: what would happen if lettuce contaminated by E-coli made people from your restaurant ill?
+Or if salsa with shards of broken glass is served to guests?
+Without product liability insurance in place to protect your business, these incidents could be the end of your restaurant.

 Study the averages for your industry and compare competing rates.
-Start with an idea of the risks your business might face and arrive equipped and ready your first meeting with an insurance broker with knowledge of what you need and why.
+Start with an idea of the risks your business might face and arrive equipped and ready for your first meeting with an insurance broker with knowledge of what you need and why.
 Don’t be afraid to ask questions and ask if specific scenarios are covered under the policies you are looking to purchase.